-After finishing the race, and PRIOR TO ENTERING the ship channel proceeding to Hamilton, yachts are requested to contact Bermuda Radio on VHF Channel 16 or 27 to receive an update on shipping traffic.
-YACHTS ARE ADVISED NOT TO NAVIGATE the Channels between St. George’s and Hamilton in the hours of darkness.
+After finishing the race, and PRIOR TO ENTERING the ship channel proceeding to Hamilton, yachts are requested to contact Bermuda Radio on VHF Channel 27 to receive an update on shipping traffic.

 IT IS STRONGLY RECOMMENDED THAT VESSELS CROSSING THE FINISH LINE AFTER DARK REMAIN IN ST. GEORGE’S HARBOUR UNTIL DAY LIGHT, SO AS NOT TO UNECESSARILY PUT AT RISK THE SAFETY OF THE VESSEL, THOSE ON BOARD AND EMERGENCY SERVICES PERSONNEL.

 Yachts entering St. George’s Harbour at night shall anchor in the quarantine area to the south of the town identified on the charts as Powder Hole.
 They will remain under quarantine and crews must remain onboard until proceeding to HM Customs at RBYC in Hamilton at daybreak.

 YACHTS TRANSITING THE CHANNELS AT NIGHT DO SO AT THEIR OWN RISK.
 ANY TOW ASSISTANCE REQUIRED, AND ASSOCIATED COSTS, DUE TO MECHANICAL PROBLEMS OR GROUNDING WILL BE THE SOLE RESPONSIBILITY OF THE VESSEL OWNER.